 What is social media strategy?
-When you’re launching a business, it can be tempting to deal with social media on the fly.
+When you’re launching a business, dealing with social media on the fly can be tempting.
 But your social media ‘shop window’ deserves more…and can do so much more for your company.

 Done is Better Than Perfect

-If you’re new to social media, it’s likely that you find yourself wondering, “What should a social media strategy look like?”
+If you’re new to social media, you likely wonder, “What should a social media strategy look like?”